 This ratio shows us the percentage of total assets made up by goodwill and other intangibles.
-Heiserman says he considers anything greater than 20% worrisome, "because management might be overpaying for the acquisition or acquisitions that gave rise to the goodwill."
+Heiserman says he views anything over 20% as worrisome, "because management might be overpaying for the acquisition or acquisitions that gave rise to the goodwill."

 Tangible book value

-Scotts Miracle-Gro's tangible book value is $138.1 million, so it passes this test.
+Scotts Miracle-Gro's tangible book value is -$161.1 million, which obviously raises a yellow flag.